aaronH45/sentimentAnalysis/index.md

 |Sentence 1|  0.342369 | 0 | **0.48719673** | 0 | 0 | 0.342369 | 0.342369 |
 |Sentence 2|  0 | 0.24244659 | **0.17250275** | 0.24244659 | 0.24244659 | 0 | 0 |

+<div align="center"> TF-IDF matrix weighting the first few words of the corpus in our dataset</div>

 #### Model
 To create our model, we used 80 percent of our data to train on the logistic regression function provided by sklearn.
 We ran a 5-fold cross validation algorithm on our model trained with several different regularization level.
 We were able to achieve the best accuracy results of 70 percent with an inverse regularization value of 0.26.

 <div align="center"><img src="./visualizations/accuracy_vs_regularization.png" alt="accuracy_vs_regularization"/></div>